Climate change has become one of the most pressing global issues.

-In North America, food waste costs the economy more than $28 million dollars and the wasted food could have fed over 260 million people.
+In North America, food waste costs the economy more than $28 million, and the wasted food could have fed over 260 million people.
 Food is wasted both at home and in stores because it spoils before it can be consumed.

-When food is wasted, not only does it end up in a landfill creating methane (greenhouse gas), but all the resources (e.g., land, water, energy) that went into producing it are also wasted.
+When food is wasted, it ends up in a landfill creating methane (greenhouse gas), and all the resources (e.g., land, water, energy) that went into producing it are also wasted.

 Tips to help you eliminate food waste

 - Go to the grocery store with a list and stick to the list